-Saved payment method details can continue to work even if the physical card has been replaced by the issuing bank.
-Stripe works with card networks and automatically attempts to update saved card details whenever a customer receives a new card (e.g., replacing an expired card or one that was reported lost or stolen).
+Saved payment method details can continue to work even if the issuing bank replaces the physical card.
+Stripe works with card networks and automatically attempts to update saved card details whenever a customer receives a new card (for example, replacing an expired card or one that was reported lost or stolen).
 This allows your customers to continue using your service without interruption and reduces the need for you to collect new card details whenever a card is replaced.

-Automatic card updates requires card issuers to participate with the network and provide this information.
+Automatic card updates require card issuers to participate with the network and provide this information.
 It is widely supported in the United States, allowing Stripe to automatically update most American Express, Visa, Mastercard, and Discover cards issued there.
 International support varies from country to country.
-It is not possible to identify which cards can be automatically updated.
+It isn’t possible to identify cards that support automatic updates.

-payment_method.updated notifies you of updates to a card that happen via an API call, while
+payment_method.updatedevent notifies you of updates to a card through an API call

-payment_method.automatically_updated notifies you of automatic card updates from the network.
-These events include the card’s new expiration date and last four digits, should you need to update your own records.
+These events include the card’s new expiration date and last four digits, so you can update your own records as needed.

 Changing the default payment method

-Although many of the cards you save can be automatically updated, you should still adopt a process that allows customers to update or replace the cards on file (e.g., a customer wants to change the card being billed or their card cannot be automatically updated).
+Although many of the cards you save can be automatically updated, you should still adopt a process that allows customers to update or replace the cards on file (for example, a customer wants to change the card being billed or their card can’t be automatically updated).
 The end of the process requires an update customer call, providing a new token for the

 This sets the new card as the default payment method for future payments.
 It also deletes the previously saved card.